Macrometacorp/macrometa-cache/README.md

 * For response caching, use. `Cache-key = HASH( url, SORT(params))`.
   * Reason - this is a geo-replicated cache and should handle even if params are in different order.
 So the sort will help here.

-* User should be able to specify default TTL when they create cache.
-This way, user doesn’t have to specify TTL mandatorily for every set(...) api call.